zookz/cordova-plugin-health/README.md

 ```

 - startDate: {type: Date}, start date from which to get data
-- endDate: {type: Date}, end data to which to get teh data
+- endDate: {type: Date}, end data to which to get the data
 - dataType: {type: a String}, the data type
 - value: {type: a number or an Object}, depending on the actual data type
 - source: {type: String}, the source that produced this data.
 In iOS this ignored and set automatically to the name of your app.
 - successCallback: {type: function}, called if all OK
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem

+Quirks of store()

+- in iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `

 ## Differences between HealthKit and Google Fit

 * HealthKit includes medical data (eg blood glucose), Google Fit is currently only related to fitness data
 * HealthKit provides a data model that is not extensible, Google Fit allows defining custom data types
-* HealthKit allows to insert data with the unit of measurement of your choice, and automatically translates units when quiered, Google Fit stores data with a fixed unit of measurent
+* HealthKit allows to insert data with the unit of measurement of your choice, and automatically translates units when quiered, Google Fit stores data with a fixed unit of measurement
 * HealthKit automatically counts steps and distance when you carry your phone with you, Google Fit also detects the kind of activity (sedentary, running, walking, cycling, in vehicle)
 * HealthKit automatically computes the distance only for running/walking activities, Google Fit includes bicycle also